Jira Workflow#

 • Ensure the ticket is assigned to an actual, currently employed at LSST, person.

-• Each ticket is assigned a JIRA Epic.
+• Each ticket is assigned a JIRA Parent (Epic).

-• Each ticket is assigned a component that begins with ts_
+• Each ticket is assigned one or more labels that begin with ts_

 • Ensure the Priority is set correctly (Ticket should not have the “Undefined” priority).

 • A Sprint can be chosen at creation (preferably by the person doing the work for this ticket).
 Otherwise the ticket is automatically placed in the Backlog.
-If the ticket is in Backlog, once the sprint is known, the ticket should be updated with the current sprint.
+If the ticket is in Backlog, once the sprint is known, the ticket should be updated with that sprint.

 • The urgent label is reserved for work that impacts nighttime activities at the summit and should be given the utmost priority.